Rams News & Views Transcriptions

 3:52

 Fans are constantly running.
 It makes it difficult for just paying attention when you are hot and a little too hot to take on that day.
-At Canonsburg Elementary, it wasn't uncommon to see a multitude of fans running to just move and circulate the air.
+At Cannonsburg Elementary, it wasn't uncommon to see a multitude of fans running to just move and circulate the air.

 4:10